Robert Bond – (Chairman)

 A partner at Bristows LLP, Robert has specialised in data protection since 1983.
 In 2012 Robert was appointed an Ambassador for Privacy by Design by Commissioner Ann Cavoukian of Ontario.
 He has advised many multinationals on trans-border data flows and global data protection compliance, co-authored the ICC BCR Report in 2006, the ICC Guidelines on Basel II and Data Protection in 2007 and the ICC UK Cookies Guide in 2011.
 Robert is a Director of the UK Safer Internet Centre, a Board Member and Secretary of the Society for Corporate Compliance & Ethics, a founder member of the UN Global Pulse Privacy Advisory Group, Chairman of the Big Data Governance Committee of Tech UK, on the Advisory Board of the Data Protection Academy of Malaysia and an Ambassador for Privacy by Design.

-Michael is the Data Protection Officer for GLH Hotels and was previously an advisor on data protection and privacy for News UK, which is part of News Corp.
+Michael Bond is Head of Data Protection and Commercial DPO at News UK, which counts The Times & The Sunday Times, The Sun, Virgin Radio and TalkSPORT among its stable of internationally recognised brands.
 Prior to working at News UK, Michael worked as Senior Associate for Opt-4 Ltd, advising across a diverse portfolio of clients, from publishers to football clubs.
 Michael regularly contributes to academic journals and Regulatory committees, and was largely responsible for the Industry’s response to Government changes to the ePrivacy Directive.
 His work helped to safeguard pragmatic rules that govern the use of technologies used to deliver online advertising.

 Andrew joined REaD Group as Data Quality and Governance Manager in 2016 to spearhead the company’s commitment to providing industry leading standards of data quality and governance.
 A key part of Andrew’s remit is ensuring REaD Group remains at the forefront of the EU regulatory landscape, in particular gearing up for the introduction of the new General Data Protection Regulation.
 Andrew has over 20 years experience within the data arena having started his career at leading data driven analytics company, Loyalty Management Group (now AIMIA), as Data Quality Manager in 2004.
 Here, Andrew was responsible for managing and controlling the quality of the Nectar database, the UK’s largest loyalty card scheme.
 From 2014-2016, Andrew held the role as EMEA Data Governance Manager at AIMIA.
 During this time, Andrew led the formation and implementation of a universal governance framework across the company’s European business divisions, as well as acting in an advisory role on key data management capabilities and design.